phu0ngng/nccl/doc/source/api/flags.rst

   number of CTAs to achieve the decent performance when possible.
 This policy is suitable for applications which require better compute and communication overlap.

+.. c:macro:: NCCL_CTA_POLICY_ZERO

+  Use the Zero-CTA policy for NCCL communicator.
+In this policy, NCCL will use zero CTA whenever it can, even when that choice may sacrifice some performance.
+Select this mode when your application must preserve the maximum number of CTAs for compute kernels.

 .. _comm_shrink_flags:

 Communicator Shrink Flags